-- A new Middle School is under construction and is scheduled to be completed in Spring 2021.
-The new, purpose-built Middle School includes specialized science labs, a commons and performance area, with classrooms and a range of spaces for collaborative work.
-The new Middle School is designed to be zero-energy and will produce electricity through photo-voltaic panels for the school.
+A new Middle School opened in April 2021.
+It includes state-of-the-art science labs, a grandiose commons and performance area, and many spaces for collaborative work.
+The new building is zero-energy and any extra energy benefits other parts of the school.

 - An Upper School with Learning Commons and Cafeteria renovated in 2016.

 - A Center for the Arts that houses 3 art classrooms, 3 music classrooms, 1 drama classroom, a 600-seat auditorium, and a large multipurpose room.

 - The Science Center and Athletics Complex include all Upper School science labs, a full-sized gymnasium, fitness and weight room, and health and yoga room.

 - Outdoor PE facilities include 2 tennis courts, an all-purpose weather track; a turf soccer field; a second (2018) multipurpose field for baseball, and other sports was added in 2018 in a project that included changing rooms and a concessions stand.